q3769/conseq4j/README.md

 **Thread Safety**

-The conseq4j implementation is thread-safe in and of itself.
-The usual thread-safety rules and concerns, nevertheless, still apply when programming the executable tasks.
+A conseq4j instance is thread-safe.
+The usual thread-safety rules and concerns, however, still apply when programming the executable tasks.
 Moreover, in the context of concurrency and sequencing, the thread-safety concern goes beyond concurrent modification of individual-task data, into that of meaningful execution order among multiple related tasks.

 **Concurrency And Sequencing**